Jaronchai/Jaronchai/README.md

 <img src='https://github.com/jarondlk/jarondlk/blob/main/me.png' align='right' width='30%'>
 -->

-**🐕 Hope you'll find something useful here! ⚡️**
+Welcome to my GitHub profile!
+I love to code, solve problems, and make friends! 🐶

-Currently studying, solving problems and learning the world.
-If you need some help on early level engineering homework, calculus, programming or mechanics, then poke me, I'm all ears.
+My skills include machine learning, data analytics, mathematics, engineering, and web development.
+I'm always eager to learn and explore new technologies, so I'm constantly working on new projects and experimenting with different tools and languages.

-I usually use utility python to do all my stuff, and occasionally do things in MATLAB and VHDL too.
-I also do a little static web developments.
-Things that I do often are:
+If you need help with anything related to early-level engineering homework, calculus, programming, or mechanics, just bark at me!
+I'm always happy to lend a paw and share my knowledge.

-- Machine Learning and Data Analytics
+My favorite language to work with is Python, but I also have experience with R and MATLAB for various engineering applications.
+I also love to dabble in static web development and create paw-some websites.

-- Mathematics and Engineering
+Check out my GitHub repositories to see what I've been up to, and feel free to paw me a message if you want to chat or collaborate on a project.
+Let's create together! 🐾🐾🐾

-- Web Development
+Also, check out [my site](https://www.jaronchai.com) for more info and my blog!!

-Also, check out [my site](https://www.jaronchai.com) for more, and have an awesome day!! 🌟
+Thank you for stopping by, and have a pawsome day! 🌟